 About Rascal & Friends

-Rascal& Friends is a popular supermarket nappy brand, and it makes perfect sense why they are so popular indeed.
+Rascal& Friends is a popular supermarket nappy brand, and it makes perfect sense why they are so popular.
 Rascal & Friends premium nappies make a good fit with the ongoing trends on sustainable live styles choices.

-Plastic and chemicals used in disposable nappies are problematic for our babies and our environment as well.
+Plastic and chemicals used in disposable nappies are also problematic for our babies and the environment.
 The founders of Rascal&Friends are parents themselves, and they had issues finding a suitable nappy for their baby with skin issues.

-They ended up creating a premium nappy with ‘No nasties’ that are more gentle on babies’ skin and more sustainable for our environment.
-However, the premium nappies were not classified as biodegradable nappies or eco nappies alternatives.
+They created a premium nappy with ‘No nasties’ that are more gentle on babies’ skin and more sustainable for our environment.
+However, the premium nappies were not classified as biodegradable or eco nappies alternatives.

-So while ‘No nasties’ might be not entirely true, Rascal &Friends are on the right track to offering a more sustainable nappy with fewer nasties and outstanding performance.
+So while ‘No nasties’ might not be entirely accurate, Rascal &Friends are on the right track to offering a more sustainable nappy with fewer nasties and outstanding performance.

 Rascal & Friends have continued their journey and are now offering a new eco nappy that is plant-based and a more sustainable option than your Premium eco nappy.